Olakunle64/Terminal-Utils/README.md

 ## 📦 Installation

-1. Clone the repository or download the `rrm` script.
+1. Clone the repository or download the `rm_script.sh` script.
-2. Make the script executable: `chmod +x rrm`.
+2. Make the script executable: `chmod +x rm_script.sh`.
-3. Run the script: `./rrm`.
+3. Run the script: `./rm_script.sh`.
+4. Run `source .bashrc` in the home directory

 ## 🛠️ Usage